rabithole/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a)
-O(log n)
+O(n)
-The amount of operations is dependant the size of the input, but the run time and space complexity decreases as the size of the input increases.
-The size of the input in this case is only numeric.
-Calculations of this sort barely affect run time complexity.
+The number of operations increases proprortionally to the input

 b)
 O(n^2)